-- Practice Drills- All 21st CCLC program students will participate in fire, severe weather, and emergency drills during the after school program.
-The same protocols and procedures apply as they do during the regular day. - Maintaining Emergency Contact Information- Student information and parent/guardian contact information is collected for all CCSD students.
+- Practice Drills All 21st CCLC students will participate in fire, severe weather and emergency drills during the afterschool program.
+The same protocols and procedures will apply as they do during the regular day. - Maintaining Emergency Contact Information Student information and parent/guardian contact information is available for all CCSD students.
 Parents/guardians will be asked to provide additional emergency contact information (to ensure up-to-date information) regarding persons to contact in case of an emergency.
-If a parent/guardian needs to contact the site in the event of an outside emergency, staff will be available to answer parent phone calls during program operating hours. - Inclement Weather Procedures- CCSD 21st CCLC programs will operate under the same inclement weather procedures as regular day school.
-If inclement weather causes a shortened school day, all 21st CCLC activities that day will be cancelled.
-If inclement weather arrives during 21st CCLC (such as a tornado or other severe weather) students will be kept indoors and moved to interior portions of the building if necessary.
-All students will participate in various severe weather drills through 21st CCLC programming to ensure that all students know how to respond during the event of a weather emergency.
+If a parent/guardian needs to contact the school in the event of an outside emergency, staff will be available to answer parent phone calls during PSP operating hours. - Inclement Weather Procedures CCSD 21st CCLC programs will operate under the same inclement weather procedures as regular day school.
+If inclement weather causes a shortened school day, all 21st CCLC program activities that day will be cancelled.
+If inclement weather arrives during the 21st CCLC program (such as tornadoes, or other severe weather) students will be kept indoors and moved to interior portions of the building if necessary.
+All students will participate in various severe weather drills during the 21st CCLC program to ensure that all students know how to respond during the event of a weather emergency.